trampgeek/moodle-qtype_coderunner/Readme.md

 where `filter` is the name of a built-in filter function that filters the given testResult field(s) in some way.
-Currently the only such built-in filter function is `diff`: it takes two test result fields as parameters and returns an HTML string that represents the first test field with embedded HTML &lt;ins&gt; and &lt;del&gt; elements that show the insertions and deletions necessary to convert the first field into the second.
-This is intended for use with the `Expected` and `Got` fields, so the student can easily see where their output is wrong.
-It is used by the default result column display if an ExactMatch grader is used (see below).
+Currently the only such built-in filter function is `diff`.
+This is (or was) a function taking two test result fields as parameters and returning an HTML string that representing the first test field with embedded HTML &lt;ins&gt; and &lt;del&gt; elements that show the insertions and deletions necessary to convert the first field into the second.
+This was used to provide support for the Show Differences button, which the user could click in order to highlight differences between the *Expected* and *Got* fields.
+However that functionality is now provided by JavaScript; the Show Differences button is automatically displayed if an answer is being marked wrong and if an exact-match grader is being used.
+Hence the *diff* filter function is no longer functional but it remains supported syntactially to provide support or legacy questions that used it.

-If the diff filter is being used, the column specifier should have exactly three elements: the column header, the diff expression and a format specifier of '%h'.

-The stylesheet by default displays &lt;del&gt; content in the same style as the surrounding text and hides the &lt;ins&gt; content so that the first field is displayed verbatim.
-If the question does not earn full marks, a "Show differences" button is added at the end of the results table.
-When this is clicked, any &lt;del&gt; content is highlighted, as shown in the figure below.
-&lt;ins&gt; content remains hidden.
-With the default settings (see below) the highlighting in the *Expected* column thus shows what is missing in the *Got* column, while the highlighting in the *Got* column shows additional text that shouldn't be present.

-Other filter functions may be added in the future if demand arises.

 <img src="http://coderunner.org.nz/pluginfile.php/56/mod_page/content/24/Selection_074.png" />

 ### Default result columns

-The default value of *result_columns* for questions using an ExactMatch grader is
+The default value of *result_columns*  is:

-`[["Test", "testcode"],
-["Input", "stdin"], ["Expected", "diff(expected, got)", "%h"], ["Got", "diff(got, expected)", "%h"]]`.

-Otherwise the default value is:

 `[["Test", "testcode"], ["Input", "stdin"], ["Expected", "expected"], ["Got", "got"]]`.

 ## User-defined question types